garage door spring repair in tarrant county

 When your garage door has more than one spring and one breaks or loses its tension, it is recommended that you replace all of the torsion springs at once to prevent further damage to the garage door and its components.

-Even though the garage door will function(if you decide to simply replace one), you may be running the risk of having the older springs break causing a heavier load on the new spring and degrading its life span.
+Even though the garage door will function (if you decide to replace one), you may risk having the older springs break, causing a heavier load on the new spring and degrading its life span, necessitating garage door repair.

 In some extreme cases, the garage door would drop without warning with no safety support, causing damage to the cables, panels, and the opener, not to mention what and who may be underneath it when the spring snaps.

-Save yourself the time and money, get them all replaced at once!
+Save yourself the time and money; get them all replaced at once!

-It is recommended that you contact your local garage door repair company if you have any questions regarding spring or any other repairs to your garage door before you attempt them yourself.
+You should contact your local garage door repair company if you have any questions regarding spring or any other repairs to your garage door before you attempt them yourself.